Adrian Lombard: Rolls-Royce

-Lombard's place at Rolls-Royce was eventfully to be filled by former Rolls-Royce and Bristol Siddeley engineer Stanley Hooker, who had by then retired, and under his leadership, assisted by fellow Rolls-Royce ex-retirees Arthur Rubbra and Cyril Lovesey, the RB211 went on to become a most successful design.
+Lombard's place at Rolls-Royce was eventually to be filled by former Rolls-Royce and Bristol Siddeley engineer Stanley Hooker, who had by then retired, and under his leadership, assisted by fellow Rolls-Royce ex-retirees Arthur Rubbra and Cyril Lovesey, the RB211 went on to become a most successful design.

 Personal life

 Lombard was married to Joan Taylor on 18 April 1940 and the couple had three children, one of whom died in infancy.
 He was appointed a CBE in the Queen's Birthday Honours in June 1967.
 Lombard died suddenly of a brain haemorrhage at the Derbyshire Royal Infirmary in Derby on 13 July 1967, at the age of 52.

 The 'Lombard Award' was established by Rolls-Royce in his memory, with those in the final year of a company apprenticeship eligible for consideration..

 His granddaughter, Fleur, was a firefighter who became the first female firefighter to die in the line of duty in the United Kingdom.